Skip to content

 </button>

-Please be mindful that all actions are, by design, global for a page that they are used on.
+Please be mindful that all actions are, by design, global within the page they are used on.

-It is your responsibility to generate unique action names if you want to be certain that no other parts of the application will be affected by the actions that you trigger.
+It is your responsibility to generate unique action names to ensure that no other parts of the application are affected by the actions you trigger.

 Example of a potential pitfall: